-Although the ideal is to have previously done yoga to know how it works, it is never late to start practising and noting its benefits in a stage as complex and rewarding as pregnancy.
+Although the idea is to have previously done yoga to know how it works, it is never late to start practicing and noting its benefits in a stage as complex and rewarding as pregnancy.
 In fact, the more moderate postures with which beginners begin are ideal for a pregnant woman.

 benefits of yoga for pregnant women

 1)Yoga is the best “sport” for pregnant women.
 The exercises are smooth and fluid, but that does not make them less demanding.
 With continued practice, you will tone up your muscles, improve your flexibility and balance, and help improve blood circulation.
 Much of the attention will also go to the area of the perineum to facilitate the widening of the pelvis when the time comes.

 Avoid the most extreme postures and adapt to what the body asks you.
 Gradually you will notice how the exercises improve daily activities like turning in the bed or crouching without difficulty.

 2)Yoga for pregnant women can help relieve the discomfort of pregnancy, such as mood swings, shortness of breath, and swollen ankles.

 3)Mothers-to-be may have precious time to bond with their babies.

 4)It gives them a great help in the preparation of the moment of delivery.